- This event has passed.

 With music from 1860’s to now, original songs laced with known hits, and a special tribute to the ‘Circle’ album music (and the stories behind it in his multi-media show – with two previous other NGDB members!), it all comes to life in an evening of acoustic music in overdrive.

-John welcomes special guest musical comedian Drew Jacobs.
+Joining John is Matt Cartson & special guest musical comedian Drew Jacobs.

 The Linda WAMC’s Performing Arts Studio